-The Apple Watch is a formidable piece of hardware, but it's still yet to master the art of holding its charge for more than a couple of days.
+The Apple Watch is a formidable piece of hardware, but it's still yet to learn how to hold its battery - and that means charging it pretty much every day.

-Read on to learn the details around Apple Watch charging - something that'll be much easier when a future device supports wireless charging.
-And for those who already know how charging works, find out how to improve Apple Watch battery life.
+And for those who already know how charging works, find out how to improve Apple Watch battery life with our complete guide.

 How to charge the Apple Watch

-Unlike your iPhone, the Apple Watch isn't really a device you can use while it charges, since the magnetic underside of the watch will need to be connected.
-With that in mind, once you've taken off your Apple Watch and have the charger plugged in, follow these steps:
+Unlike the iPhone, the Apple Watch isn't really a device you can use while it charges, since the magnetic underside of the watch will need to be connected.
+So, once you've taken off your Apple Watch, here's how to charge it:

-- Plug the Apple Watch magnetic charging cable or dock into either a wall socket or USB.
+1. Plug the Apple Watch's magnetic charging cable or dock into a wall socket or USB.

-How long does it take to charge Apple Watch?
+How long does it take to charge the Apple Watch?

-And while battery levels do vary very slightly from generation to generation, and how much the battery has degraded over time, Apple has been fairly consistent with the time it takes to charge the Watch.
+And while battery levels do vary slightly from generation to generation, Apple has been fairly consistent with the time it takes to charge the Watch.

-According to the company, the Apple Watch can go from 0% to 80% charge in just 90 minutes, and then reach 100% after around two hours.
+According to the company, the Apple Watch can go from 0% to 80% charge in just 90 minutes and reach 100% after around 2.5 hours.
 With that considered, those who want to track their sleep, but don't necessarily care about the Watch tracking while sat at a desk for a couple of hours could easily take advantage of the speedy charging.